MilosPaunovic/quasar-v1-starter/README.md

 # Starter

-Quasar template for quickly starting Lakeside R&D projects.
+Quasar template for quickly starting projects.

 ### Install the dependencies